zuzannakl/zuzannakl/README.md

 ## Hi there 👋
+🎓 Mathematics and Data Analysis student at Wrocław University of Science and Technology 📊 Interested in data analysis,  machine learning and statistics
 <!--
 **zuzannakl/zuzannakl** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.